nwihardjo/COMP3111/README.md

-**Repository**: centralise data management.
+**Repository**: centralise **data management**.
 Control flow is dictated through via triggers or subsystems using locks to synchronise.
 Cons: performance and modifiability bottleneck, high coupling between repo and subsystems.